 Ways to Mind the Gap in Everyday Life

 Check-in with your belly to assess if you are hungry or not when presented with food.
 If the answer is yes, take a break, sit down, and nourish your body.
 If not, conjure up some curiosity to see what thoughts and feelings are present for you in the moment.
 Then ask, what is the best way I can care for myself in this moment?
 A few calming deep breaths, a nap, a short walk, or a connection with a loved one may be the answer.

 In our fast-paced lives, we have a tendency to eat quickly and reload our mouth with the next bite before we have thoroughly chewed and savored the food.
 Slowing down, chewing thoroughly, savoring, and taking an intentional breath between bites is another place we can MIND THE GAP.

 Mindful Eating Programs to Support You

-In the Eat for Life and Mindful & Intuitive Eating programs, we use the mind-body practices of meditation and yoga to increase our awareness of the many gaps that are present in our relationship with food and our bodies.
+In the Mindful & Intuitive Eating program, we use the mind-body practices of meditation and yoga to increase our awareness of the many gaps that are present in our relationship with food and our bodies.
 We run a mindful eating course 3 times a year.
-If you’re curious about mindful eating but aren’t ready to jump in to a multi-week course, consider attending one of our new 3-Hour Mindful Eating for Beginners Workshops.
 Join me to rediscover your pleasure in food, appreciate your body, and experience a decrease in mindless eating.